vsfedorenko/sigfmt/example/README.md

 # Example Linter Integration

-This directory demonstrates how to use the `funcwrap-linter` as a module plugin for `golangci-lint`.
+This directory demonstrates how to use the `sigfmt-linter` as a module plugin for `golangci-lint`.

 ## Prerequisites